 - and sustainability and autonomy.

-The National Quality Standards are more frequently being referenced by commissioners, and the government used them as assessment criteria for the £10 million fund released as a result of our SOS campaign.
+The National Quality Standards are more frequently being referenced by commissioners, and the government has used them as assessment criteria for the last three rounds of national domestic violence funding released by the Department of Communities and Local Government.

 As more and more services are coming forward to demonstrate that they meet the standards, our sector will strengthen, and Women’s Aid will be better able to advocate on behalf of members to both local commissioners and the government.